JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     ```

    * The [ContentNegotiation Ktor plugin](https://ktor.io/docs/serialization-client.html#register_json) and the JSON serializer deserialize the result of the GET request.
-   * The JSON serializer is configured here in way that it prints JSON in a more readable manner with the `prettyPrint` property,
+   * The JSON serializer here is configured in a way that it prints JSON in a more readable manner with the `prettyPrint` property.
+It
      is more flexible when reading malformed JSON with `isLenient`,
-     and ignores keys that haven't been declared in the rocket launch model with `ignoreUnknownKeys`.
+     and it ignores keys that haven't been declared in the rocket launch model with `ignoreUnknownKeys`.

 3. Add the `getDateOfLastSuccessfulLaunch()` suspending function to `RocketComponent`: